gallantries/gallantries.github.io/_posts/2021-03-01-smörgåsbord.md

 This course was made possibly through the support of the 3 largest Galaxy servers, [Galaxy Main](https://usegalaxy.org) in the US, [Galaxy Europe](https://usegalaxy.eu), and [Galaxy Australia](https://usegalaxy.org.au).
 The teams behind each of those Galaxy servers invested a lot of time and effort to ensure all necessary tools were available and running smoothly, and that sufficient resources were available to handle such a large number of participants at the same time.
 By using 3 Galaxy servers in geographically distinct locations, the computational load was spread out over multiple sites, and participants could use the server nearest them for the best experience.
 This also meant we had fallback options in case one of the servers experienced any downtime (which they did not).

+## The First of Many?

+With the ovewhelmingly positive feedback from both paticipants and instructors, we hope to make this a recurring (likely annual) event.
+While in-person event will become possible again after the pandemic ends, many of the advantages of this online asynchronous format remain, and provide accessible training to a large number of participants from around the world who may face barriers to attending in-person events.

 # Thank You